Q and A For the kids:

 What's one thing your readers should know about you?

 Writing for publication was never on my bucket list.
 God has a sneaky way of steering us to our calling when we pursue Him.
 I am just an ordinary wife, mom, and Gigi (of six adorable grandchildren) serving an extraordinary God.
-Having lived the lessons I am writing and teaching keeps my message honest and transparent.
+Having lived out the lessons I am writing and teaching keeps my message honest and transparent.

 What’s one unusual fact about you?